-When we moved back to Baton Rouge after our stint in Nashville, I was overjoyed we could celebrate this gloriously green holiday.
+I attended my first Wearin’ of the Green during college, and when we moved back to Baton Rouge after our stint in Nashville, I was overjoyed to celebrate this gloriously green holiday again.

 The added bonus was we had various friends who lived on the parade route, all of whom hosted parties.
 Which meant we spent an entire Saturday bouncing from party to party and offering boozy cupcakes to our cohorts.
 As you do. 😉